Combinatorics of $(q,y)$-Laguerre polynomials and their moments: Moments of -Laguerre polynomials

 where the $q$-multinomial coefficients

 are known to be polynomials in $\N[q]$ for integral $a,b,c,d\geq 0$, see \cite{GJ83}.
-Hence, the right-hand side of \eqref{linerization3} is a polynomial in $\N[y,q]$ and we are done. \end{proof}
+Hence, the right-hand side of \eqref{linerization3} is a polynomial in $\N[y,q]$, and we are done. \end{proof}

-For arbitrary $\alpha$ a combinatorial interpretation of \eqref{eq:lin3} was given by Foata--Zeilberger~\cite{FZ88} with $y=q=1$, and generalized by the second author~\cite{Zeng92} to $q=1$; see also \cite{Zeng16}, while for $\alpha=0$ a combinatorial interpretation of \eqref{eq:lin3} was given by Kasraoui et al.~\cite{KSZ11}.
-Thus, the following problem is deemed interesting.
+For arbitrary $\alpha$, a combinatorial interpretation of \eqref{eq:lin3} was given by Foata and Zeilberger~\cite{FZ88} with $y=q=1$, and generalized by the second author~\cite{Zeng92} to $q=1$ (see also~\cite{Zeng16}), while for $\alpha=0$ a combinatorial interpretation of \eqref{eq:lin3} was given by Kasraoui et al.~\cite{KSZ11}.
+Thus, the following problem suggests itself.

 \textbf{Problem.} \emph{What is the combinatorial interpretation of \eqref{eq:lin3} for $\alpha\in \N_0$ unifying the two special cases with $\alpha=0$ or $q=1$?}